Jawun works closely with local Indigenous leaders to prioritise the allocation of secondees into the Goulburn Murray region.

 CEO, Rumbalara Aboriginal Cooperative> Read more

-Felicia Dean is a proud Yorta Yorta woman born and raised in the traditional area and is a mother to two daughters and a grandmother of one.
+Felicia Dean is a proud Yorta Yorta woman born and raised in the traditional area and is a mother to two daughters and a grandmother of three.

 Felicia has a diploma in Teaching, a Bachelor of Education and an Advanced Diploma of Business management.
-She is heavily involved in her local community, previously held the role of Regional Co-Ordinator of Empowered Communities and also sits on Indigenous and Non-Indigenous Boards including Chairperson of Gallery Kaiela.
+She is heavily involved in her local community, previously held the role of Regional Co-Ordinator of Empowered Communities and also sits on Indigenous and Non-Indigenous Boards.

 Felicia is currently the CEO of Rumbalara Aboriginal Cooperative